area9innovation/flow9/tools/gringo/readme.md

 - Add error message when we have left recursion deep inside a choice

-- "flowfile" to make a parser driver
+- Support "flowfile" to make a parser driver

 - Support multiple grammars to allow composition